PFAS Resource Center

 EPA PFAS Guide

 Many states have also put PFAS regulations in place.
 To see the current state of current and proposed regulations in a state, click on the links below.
-States not listed did not have additional regulations affecting the textile industry beyond the federal rules as of January 1, 2025.
-There will likely be more proposed regulations in the 2025 legislative sessions.
+States not listed did not have additional regulations affecting the textile industry beyond the federal rules as of December 2, 2025.
+There will likely be more proposed regulations in the 2026 legislative sessions.

-California | Bans PFAS in apparel, accessories and many other textile products. |
+| California | Bans PFAS in apparel, accessories, firefighter gear and many other textile products. |

-Colorado | PFAS prohibited in some apparel, textile products, fabric treatments and furnishings. |
+| Colorado | PFAS prohibited in some apparel, textile products, fabric treatments and furnishings. |

-Connecticut | Effective Jan.
+| Connecticut | Effective Jan.
 2026, most products (including many textiles) must contain a warning label if they contain “intentionally added” PFAS.
 A full ban is scheduled for 2028. |

-Indiana | Firefighter gear must have a label that indicates whether or not it contains PFAS |
+| Indiana | Firefighter gear must have a label that indicates whether or not it contains PFAS. |

-Maine | PFAS banned in carpets and rugs; ban for all textile products begins Jan.
+| Maine | PFAS banned in carpets and rugs; ban for all textile products begins Jan.
 1, 2026. |

-Maryland | PFAS bans and notifications for carpets/rugs and firefighting gear. |
+| Maryland | PFAS bans and notifications for carpets/rugs and firefighting gear. |

-PFAS banned in firefighting PPE beginning January 1, 2027. |
+| Massachusetts | PFAS banned in firefighting PPE beginning January 1, 2027. |

-Minnesota | Bans PFAS in many categories beginning in 2025, with full implementation by 2032. |
+| Minnesota | Bans PFAS in many categories beginning Jan.
+1, 2026, with full implementation by 2032. |

-Nevada | Prohibits some fire retardants containing PFAS. |
+| Nevada | Prohibits some fire retardants containing PFAS. |

-New Hampshire | Requires disclosures of PFAS in firefighting gear. |
+| New Hampshire | Requires disclosures of PFAS in firefighting gear. |